5.2.1 Data Acquisition

 ros2 service call /camera/set_laser_enable std_srvs/srv/SetBool '{data: true}'

-For more detailed settings regarding topics and services, please refer to the Orbbec ROS2 wrapper's GitHub repository.
+For more details about available topics and services, please refer to the Orbbec ROS2 wrapper GitHub repository.

 4. Depth and RGB Alignment

-In practical applications, it is often necessary to align the depth map of a stereo camera with its color image.
-Orbbec provides a corresponding launch configuration for this purpose.
+In practical applications, it's often necessary to align the depth map from a stereo camera with the RGB image.
+Orbbec provides a dedicated launch option for this purpose.

 cd tros_ws